-Eastern Canada, home of xact nutrition in Montréal, QC, is prone to some pretty harsh cold snaps in the winter.
+Eastern Canada, home of XACT in Montréal, QC, is prone to some pretty harsh cold snaps in the winter.
 Temperatures can easily dip to -25C (-40C with wind chill) but it is by no means a reason to not get outside and enjoy your favourite endurance sport.

 For many, winter running itself is the challenge to be conquered, and for others who are signed up for a Spring marathon, training in the winter is a must.
 And just like any time of the year, fuelling those long runs is the key to success and having fun!